Skip to main content

 ac.list(limit=20)List recent deployments.

-ac.get(deployment_id)Get a Job handle for an existing deployment.
+ac.get(deployment_id)Get a Job or Server handle for an existing deployment.

 ac.close()Close the HTTP connection.